riceissa/timelines-wiki-main-page-table/README.md

 - (manual) update the last generated date on https://timelines.issarice.com/wiki/Main_Page

+- (manual) message Vipul saying I have updated the front page

 - (manual) in org mode, update the scheduled timestamp to be the first day of the next month.

 ## See also